dbasea/keyword-autocomplete/README.md

 ### Purpose

-The purpose of this tool is to provide users with a one-stop solution for generating keyword ideas by fetching autocomplete suggestions from a multitude of popular search engines.
+The purpose of this tool is to provide users with a solution for generating keyword ideas by fetching autocomplete suggestions from a multitude of popular search engines.

 ### Benefits